MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

     :::image type="content" source="media/web-ui-query/add-new-tab.png" alt-text="Screenshot of button to add a new tab." lightbox="media/web-ui-query/add-new-tab.png":::

-1. Select the database to use for the query context.

     > [!NOTE]
     > The default name of a query tab is based on the cluster and context database.

 1. To change the name of a tab, select the pencil icon located on the tab and type in the new name for the tab.

-1. If you have multiple tabs open and want to manage them, use the tabs list located on the top right corner of the screen.
-The tabs list helps you to navigate between tabs and identify the current tab with an icon.
-The tabs list is helpful when you have multiple tabs open and want to focus on, switch between, or remove specific ones.
+1. Use the tabs list located in the top right corner to clearly view and manage all tabs.

     :::image type="content" source="media/web-ui-query/manage-tabs-shortcut.png" alt-text="Screenshot of icon for managing tabs." lightbox="media/web-ui-query/manage-tabs-shortcut.png":::

-1. In case you accidentally remove a tab, select the back button to reopen a closed tab in the top right of the screen to restore the removed tab.
+1. To restore a removed tab, select the **Reopen closed tab** button in the top right of the screen.

     :::image type="content" source="media/web-ui-query/undo-remove-tab.png" alt-text="Screenshot of button to restore a removed tab." lightbox="media/web-ui-query/undo-remove-tab.png":::